Skip to main content

-Elective and Intern Experiences
+Elective and intern experiences

 Our passionate students and recent graduates have immersed themselves in sustainability-focused electives, working alongside our team to drive meaningful change in healthcare.
-Through full-time placements lasting 4-8 weeks, they’ve made invaluable contributions that have amplified the impact of our sustainability programmes and advanced multiple projects.
+Through their placements, they’ve made invaluable contributions that have amplified the impact of our sustainability programmes and advanced multiple projects.
 Upon returning to their clinical pathways, these future doctors become advocates for sustainability, integrating their knowledge into practice and championing a greener, more equitable healthcare system for years to come.
-Explore reports from recent placements to see how they’ve shaped the future of sustainable healthcare.

 Final year medical students